You are viewing a story from harrypotterfanfiction.com

 “Yeah.”
 Mary was watching the fire intently, but not liking the way her memories were moving now.
 How the flashes of a young boy with dirt blonde hair would always follow them around with a giddy smile.

-“What made you think about this?”
+“What made you think of this?”
 Mary asked.
 She tucked her hair behind her ears and halfway hoped he’d just shrug his shoulders.
-Make some stupid James like comment and say he was going to find some food because he was always hungry.
+Make some stupid James like comment like he wanted to be a dragon so he could breathe fire on all the damn Slytherin’s before going off to nick some food.

 “Shit, Mary.
 Things are just so messed up, you know?
-I’ve been having these dreams about it, and I thought I’d forgotten all about it because it honestly doesn’t matter, we were kids.
+I’ve been having these dreams about it, and I thought I’d forgotten because it honestly doesn’t matter.
+We were kids.
 Wilkes is a prick, but this summer has just been mental,” he replied.

 “You’re not making much sense.”